- Search for a Leaflet

 Who to contact for more information

-Your child’s doctor, pharmacist or specialist will be able to give you more information about methylphenidate and about other medicines used to treat ADHD.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about methylphenidate and about other treatments for ADHD.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk